nicheinc/migration-to-jest/README.md

 3. It replaces ad-hoc test expressions by jest expressions

 The script and the process to run it is still a work in progress.
 For now
-1. Naviguate to the `src` folder
+1. Copy the script file `mocha-and-sinon-to-jest.js` to the directory where the tests you want to convert are.
-2. Run `node mocha-and-sinon-to-jest.js "path to the src folder"`
+2. Run `node mocha-and-sinon-to-jest.js .`
+3. A new directory `__test__` should be added to the directory with the converted test files in it.